clickataxi/api-documentation/index.md

 Every URL is in the format https://api.drivr.com/:resource[/:action[?:params]] such as https://api.drivr.com/places/nearby to get a list of nearby places.

-Every request must include a `User-Agent` header with your application name and an url or email address.
-We need this for tracking purposes and we might contact you in case this information isn't probably filled out.
+Every request must include a `User-Agent` header with your application name and a URL or email address.
+We need this for tracking purposes and we might contact you in case this information isn't properly filled out.
 An example of a good header would be `FooBooking-Version5 (http://foo-bookings.com/)`.
 Requests without this header might get a `400 Bad Request` in future versions of the API.

 The `Accept` header specifies which format to return.
 Only `application/json` is supported.